ilkerkesen/math504/README.md

-# math504
+# numerical-methods
-Repository for Koc University Math 504 Course
+Repository for Numerical Methods Course at Koç University